The endocrine system is probably one of the most important systems in your entire body.

-Your thymus gland is important in creating and educating white blood cells that help your body determine the difference between foreign invaders and "self".
+Your thymus gland is important in creating and educating white blood cells that help your body determine the difference between foreign invaders and “self” (29).

 This organ is found in your chest but it starts to shrink and atrophy after puberty.

-Your pancreas is found in your abdomen and plays an important role for both your digestive system and your endocrine system.
+Your pancreas is found in your abdomen and plays an important role in both your digestive system and your endocrine system.

-For the digestive system, it secretes pancreatic enzymes which help break down your food, kill off bacteria that you may consume and help keep your intestinal microbiome healthy.
+In the digestive system, it secretes pancreatic enzymes which help break down your food, kill off bacteria that you may consume, and help keep your intestinal microbiome healthy.